Introduction

 CSC #12: Network Infrastructure Management

-The device IP configuration depends on the network configuration, such as IPv4/IPv6, static or dynamic (DHCP) network address, subnet mask and default router.
-It is recommended to review your network topology when adding new types of components.
+The device IP configuration depends on the network configuration, such as IPv4/IPv6, static or dynamic (DHCP) network address, subnet mask, and default router.
+We recommend that you review your network topology whenever you add new types of components.

-It is recommended to use static IP address configuration on Axis devices to ensure network reachability and disentangle the dependency to e.g. a DHCP server in the network that might be a target for attacks.
+We also recommend that you use static IP address configuration on your Axis devices to ensure network reachability and disentangle the dependency to servers in the network (such as DHCP servers) that might be a target for attacks.

 AXIS OS version | Web interface configuration path |